entropy-gain/RockPaperScissor_AI/README.md

 ## Overview

 This project is an AI-powered Rock Paper Scissors game that utilizes various machine learning models to predict and counter player moves.
-The backend is built with FastAPI and deployed via AWS Lambda, while the frontend is developed using Vue.js/React.
+The backend is built with FastAPI and deployed via AWS Lambda, while the frontend is developed using HTML.

 ## Project Structure